Wiernicki: New nuclear a generational opportunity for U.S. shipbuilding

 Wiernicki: New nuclear a generational opportunity for U.S. shipbuildingWritten by Nick Blenkey

-New nuclear reactor technology represents a once in a generation opportunity for U.S. industrial policy, says ABS chairman and CEO.
-Christopher J. Wiericki Vessels propelled by advanced small modular reactors (SMR) could act as a catalyst for the revitalization of U.S. shipbuilding.
+New nuclear reactor technology represents a once in a generation opportunity for U.S. industrial policy, says ABS chairman and CEO Christopher J. Wiericki.
+Vessels propelled by advanced small modular reactors (SMR) could act as a catalyst for the revitalization of U.S. shipbuilding.

 Wiernicki believes the next step is development of a marinized SMR demonstrator.